Denver, Colorado’s Rise in Marijuana-Related Traffic Accidents

 Sobriety tests designed to detect marijuana-use include the one-leg-stand and evaluation of allergies or irritation, such as redness in the eyes.
 Some drug users believe Colorado has no effective method of detecting impairment, but many law enforcement officials and Drug Recognition Experts (DRE) are fully trained and certified in programs such as Advanced Impaired Driving Enforcement (ARIDE).

-Debunking Myths: The Dangers of Driving High in Colorado
+Debunking Myths: The Dangers of Driving High in Denver, Colorado

 Marijuana is often lauded as “safer” than alcohol and that conception is wrongly extended to when recreational and medical marijuana users get behind the wheel.
 In fact, according to the Colorado Department of Transportation (CDOT), a shocking 55% of CO marijuana users said that they believed it was safe to operate a motor vehicle while under the influence of cannabis in 2016.

-In reality, the effect that marijuana can have on drivers is well-documented not just by research from here in the U.S., but from all over the world, as well.
-For a review of these findings, see the National Institute on Drug Abuse.
+Our Denver distracted driving attorneys recognize the effect that marijuana can have on drivers and is well-documented not just by research from here in the U.S., but from all over the world, as well.

 Marijuana is now known to have many negative effects on drivers including: